In the heart of St Helier you’ll discover the story of Jersey - free entry

 - Gift shop The Jersey Heritage gift shop, selling gifts and souvenirs is on-site

-- Payment Can be made by debit, credit card (not Amex), in sterling or euro
+- Payment Can be made by debit, credit card, in sterling

 - Cycle racks Available